kuzzleio/documentation-vuepress/src/sdk-reference/js/6/getting-started/raw-web/index.md

 ```

 <div class="alert alert-success">
 You have now successfully stored your first document into Kuzzle.
-Click <a href="{{ site_base_path }}guide/1/essentials/installing-console">here</a> to see how you can use the <strong>Kuzzle Admin Console</strong> to browse your collection and confirm that your document was saved.
+Click <a href="/guide/1/essentials/installing-console">here</a> to see how you can use the <strong>Kuzzle Admin Console</strong> to browse your collection and confirm that your document was saved.
 </div>

 <div class="alert alert-info">